 AKI Partner Organization-Helping Hands for Hounds of Honduras (HHHH)

-During the COVID-19 crisis, Helping Hands for Hounds of Honduras continues to care for the cats, dogs, and rescued wildlife at the Nereida Montes de Oca Sanctuary.
+Pilar reports that the health system has totally collapsed with no beds available in public or private hospitals.
+But during the crisis, Helping Hands for Hounds of Honduras continues to care for the cats, dogs, and rescued wildlife at the Nereida Montes de Oca Sanctuary.
 The intensive care needs of the sanctuary animals don't end because of coronavirus!
-Sometimes it's really difficult getting food (there have been 24/7 curfews with no exceptions), and it takes a lot of planning to ensure that the sanctuary animals' needs are met.
+The government is not allowing vets to work and Pilar is hearing that people are abandoning their animals for fear they can spread the virus.
+Pilar can only leave the sanctuary/her home for 2 hours a week and only to buy food and meds and conduct other necessary business.
+Sometimes it's really difficult getting food for the HHHH Sanctuary animals and it takes a lot of planning to ensure that the animals' needs are met.
 But Pilar and her helpers continue to do all they can to ensure the comfort of the animals.

 AKI's Partnership with Helping Hands for Hounds of Honduras